Landfolk: History

 In late 2024, Landfolk acquired Danitalia, a vacation rental agency in Italy.

-As of 2025, Landfolk operates in six countries: Denmark, Norway, Sweden, Germany, Italy, and France.
+As of 2025, Landfolk operates in seven countries: Denmark, Norway, Sweden, Germany, Italy, Spain and France.

+Awards

+In May 2024, Landfolk received the "Best New E-commerce" award from the Danish Chamber of Commerce.

 In May 2025, Landfolk received the "Best B2C company with online revenue under DKK 100 million" award from the Danish Chamber of Commerce.

-Platform

-Landfolk operates an online marketplace for booking privately owned holiday homes, cottages, and villas across Denmark, Norway, Sweden, Germany, Italy, and France.
-The platform connects property owners with travelers.